invertase/react-native-firebase/pages/typescript.md

 ```

 This code will produce a TypeScript error: `Object is possibly null`.
 Accessing `currentUser` returns the
-current <Anchor version="v6" group="auth" href="reference/user">`User`</Anchor> is the user is signed in or `null` if
+current <Anchor version="v6" group="auth" href="reference/user">`User`</Anchor> if the user is signed in or `null` if
 they are signed out.
-This error prevents our code from compiling and for good reason - without checking the users authentication
-status, accessing the `email` property on `User` will cause the app to crash!
+This error prevents our code from compiling and for good reason - without checking the users authentication status, accessing the `email` property on `User` will cause the app to crash!

 To rectify our unsafe code, we can check the existence of the `user` before accessing it: